mrpantsuit/javactor/README.md

 Requiring responses
 -------------------
 An actor system guarantees neither that a message will reach its target, nor that the reply will reach the sender.
-So, an actor that sends a message that requires a reply should always so two things: handle the reply message, and trigger a timeout if the reply does not arrive.
+So, an actor that sends a message that requires a reply should always do two things: handle the reply message, and trigger a timeout if the reply does not arrive.
 Javactor enforces these requirements.
 To trigger this, send a message like so:

 ```java
 ctx.msg(new MyMsg()).to(destActor).request(ReplyMsg.class, "Requesting reply");